AsfandAhmad/ELEVVO-ML-Internship/README.md

 ---

 ✨ This repo demonstrates a **wide range of ML techniques**, from simple regressions to deep learning and recommendation systems.

----

-Do you also want me to add a **"Quick Start" section** (train → evaluate → predict for all projects in one go) so new users can test everything quickly?